dankamongmen/notcurses/README.md

 confused with 8-bit indexed 24-bit color, aka "TrueColor").
 For some necessary background, consult Thomas E. Dickey's superb and authoritative [NCURSES FAQ](https://invisible-island.net/ncurses/ncurses.faq.html#xterm_16MegaColors).
-As such, it is not a drop-in Curses replacement.
+As such, notcurses is not a drop-in Curses replacement.
 It is almost certainly less portable, and definitely tested on less hardware.
 Sorry about that.
 Ultimately, I hope to properly support all terminals *supporting the features necessary for complex TUIs*.
 I would argue that teletypes etc. are fundamentally unsuitable.
 Most operating systems seem reasonable targets, but I only have Linux and FreeBSD available for testing.

 notcurses makes use of the Terminfo library shipped with NCURSES. notcurses uses Terminfo wherever possible, benefiting greatly from its portability and